GrantSmithDoddle/230-AS-Physiotheraphy/src/index.md

 [See services page for a full list of treatments](/services "See all services offered").

-Additionally, at AS Physiotherapy a fully equipped rehabilitation exercise facility is provided on site in managing your injury all under one roof.
+Additionally, at asphysiotherapy a fully equipped rehabilitation exercise facility is provided on site in managing your injury all under one roof.

 </div>